Agha Mohammad Khan Qajar: Second war with Jafar Khan Zand and enthronement

 Some time later a local ruler named Amir Mohammad Khan, who with another local ruler named Taqi Khan (the ruler of Yazd), had recently defeated Jafar Khan and seized many riches, invaded Qajar territory, and marched towards Isfahan.
 Jafar Qoli Khan, who was still the governor of Isfahan, left the city before Taqi Khan could reach it and defeated the latter.
 Agha Mohammad Khan then went southwards once again.
 He met Jafar Qoli Khan at Isfahan in 1788, and after some time, made Taqi Khan accept Qajar suzerainty, and thereafter punished some Qashqai tribes, who fled into the mountains.
 Agha Mohammad Khan then approached Shiraz, where he hoped to bait Jafar Khan out of the city, which was strongly fortified, making it very hard to besiege.
 Unfortunately for him, Jafar Khan remained in the city.
 Agha Mohammad Khan returned to Isfahan, where he appointed his brother Ali Qoli as its governor, succeeding Jafar Qoli Khan.
 He then left for Tehran.

 With Agha Mohammad Khan once again in the north, in autumn Jafar Khan began raising an army to prepare another attack against Isfahan and its surroundings.
 Jafar left Shiraz on 20 September and marched towards Isfahan.
 When Ali Qoli learned of it he sent a group of tribesmen to Qumishah, a city south of Isfahan.
 However, Jafar Khan easily defeated them.
 Ali Qoli thereafter retreated to Kashan.
 Jafar Khan was then able to occupy Isfahan on 20 October.
 Agha Mohammad Khan, learning of this, marched rapidly towards Isfahan, which led Jafar Khan withdraw to Shiraz once again and reached the city on 30 November.
 Agha Mohammad Khan returned to Tehran rather than attacking Shiraz again.
 Jafar Khan was murdered on 23 January 1789, which started a four-month civil war between several Zand princes who fought for succession to the throne.
 In May Jafar Khan's son Lotf Ali Khan emerged the victor in this civil war.
 Lotf Ali Khan fled to Bushehr and managed to recruit the local chiefs of Dashestan to his side.
-Lotf Ali was able to march against Sayed Morad Khan on 22 April and enter Shiraz on 8 May.
+Lotf Ali was able to march against Seyd Morad Khan on 22 April and enter Shiraz on 8 May.

 It was also during this period that Agha Mohammad Khan was enthroned (however still not crowned) and named his nephew Baba Khan (who would later be known as Fath-Ali Shah Qajar) as his heir.
 Thus 1789 is marked as the start of his reign.